mastizada/aiohcaptcha/README.md

 ### Extra arguments

 You can also add `remote_ip` and `sitekey` (expected key) to the `client.verify` function.
-These parameters are explain the the [hCaptcha docs](https://docs.hcaptcha.com/).
+These parameters are explained in the [hCaptcha docs](https://docs.hcaptcha.com/).

 ---